Estimated Reading Time: 21 mins

 When faced with a new challenge, I will remind myself constantly that nothing can be worse than my experience living with PMDD.

-Even if it’s something taking place during PMDD and I know I don’t feel completely myself, my focus is simply on getting it done, because I’ve already faced worse.
+Even if it’s something taking place during PMDD and I don’t completely feel like myself, I’ll give it my best knowing I’ve already faced worse.

-We’re managing (or coping), with the biggest challenge any human can face, the challenge of the mind.
+We’re managing (or coping), with the biggest challenge any human can face – the battle of the mind.

 Image by freepik

-The important thing is to train and elevate your usual self to such a point that when your alter ego shows up, the authentic you can provide the support and assistance your alter ego needs.
+The important thing is to train and elevate your usual self to such a point that when your alter ego shows up, the authentic you can provide meaningful support.

 Image by freepik

-I realised no one was coming to save me, but I also recognised that God gave me all the tools I needed to start making the necessary changes.
+I realised no one was coming to save me, but I also recognised God gave me the tools I’d need to overcome each month.

-I believed things could change, but I also acted on that belief with action.
+I believed things could change and acted on that belief with action.

-I took matters into my own hands and learnt to do the things I previously preferred to avoid.
-The same things that would feel impossible during my PMDD days.
+I took matters into my own hands and learnt to do things I previously avoided.
+The same things that would feel impossible during PMDD.

 Image by prostooleh on freepik